jgkamat/buzzmobile/README.md

 `pytest` will attempt to run thousands of unittests included with the python interpreter.**

-To write additional tests, please place within `buzzmobile/tests` in directories that match the source files, that is tests for the `buzzmobile/process/gps_mapper` node should go in `buzzmobile/tests/process/test_gps_mapper.py`.
-Integration and simulation tests should go in the `integration` and `simulation` directories respectively.
+To write additional unit tests, please place within `buzzmobile/tests/unit` in directories that match the source files, that is tests for the `buzzmobile/process/gps_mapper` node should go in `buzzmobile/tests/unit/process/test_gps_mapper.py`.
+Integration and simulation tests should go in the `integration` and `simulation` test subdirectories respectively.